I’m getting the database vendor (e.g. EBSCO, Gale, or ScienceDirect) login screen asking for a username and password.

 I found an article in a library database, but there's only an abstract, no full-text.

-If you are using Search Hartness with the Available in Library Collection (full-text) limiter off, your results will include full-text articles and article citations.
-For articles which are only citations, select Place a Request, login using your VSC Login, and submit to get the full-text through our free inter-library loan service.
-When you search other non-Ebsco databases with the full-text limiter off you will also return both kinds of results.
+If you are using the library’s Discovery Search with the Available in Library Collection (full-text) limiter off, your results will include full-text articles and article citations.
+For articles which are only citations, select Place a Request to get a copy of the article (for free) through our interlibrary loan service.
+When you search individual library databases with the full-text limiter off you will also return both kinds of results.
 When searching with the full-text limiter off you will see this icon to abstract only articles: Always try selecting this link to check if the article is available full-text in another library database.
 If it is not available, you can request the article full-text by selecting the Place Request or Request item through interlibrary loan link.
 Limiting to full-text only in your search returns only full-text results.
 More on how to request articles here.

 I clicked on View Full Text in my search results, but I can't get to the full article.